2023 Super Bowl half-time show: 3 things to know

 If you aren’t a football fan, saying the halftime show is at halftime may not really answer your question.
 So let’s break it down.

 Super Bowl LVII kicks off at 6:30 p.m.
 ET and is scheduled to last until about 10 p.m.
 ET, according to local TV listings.
-Subtracting the time allotted for the halftime show and commercial breaks, that leaves slightly more than three hours for the game.
+Subtracting the time allotted for the halftime show and commercial breaks leaves slightly more than three hours for the game.

 By dividing that in two, the first half of the game should take about an hour and a half.
 So, if you’re planning to tune in just for the halftime show, you might expect it to begin between 8 and 8:30 p.m.
 ET.